Building a Simple Port-Scanner with Go Link to heading

 }

-Now that we have our program, we want to build it, to use you can just run with go run main.go <server> where server is the ip address which you’ll want to check.
-Let’s use time command to check for the time it takes to run:
+Now that we have our program, we want to use it, to use you can just run with go run main.go <server>

 ┌─[nivaldogmelo@yggdrasil] - [/port-scanner]